paularlott/knot-website/content/docs/working-with-spaces/web-server.md

 weight: 40
 ---

-Using a space created from the `example` template the first step is to install a web server, for this example [caddy](https://caddyserver.com/) will be used.
+Using a space created from the `mytest` template the first step is to install a web server, for this example [caddy](https://caddyserver.com/) will be used.

 Open a web terminal and follow the instructions at https://caddyserver.com/docs/install#debian-ubuntu-raspbian